Safeguarding / Child Protection

 The pre-school is a nut free setting.
 Meal times are a valuable learning opportunity as well as a social occasion.
 Staff also use these times to show the children how to wash their hands before touching food and chat about why this is important.
 The children learn about healthy eating and the effects food has on the body.

 Snack is provided by the Pre-school with milk and a variety of fresh fruit and vegetables being available every morning.

 Each day between 12.00 and 12.30 the children enjoy their lunch time.
 Please provide your child’s lunch in a suitable container.
 This will be stored in the fridge until lunchtime.

 - Water and milk are available for your child to drink with their lunch.
-The children are encouraged to pour their own drinks from jugs and to drink from cups.

 - We aim to make lunch times a social occasion where the children sit around a table with a small group of their friends.
 Social conversation is encouraged and positive table manners are role modelled by the staff.

 - Please do not send your child to pre-school with any food that contains nuts, as there may be children in the setting with an allergy.
 Other allergies will be advised of, if and when they are present within the setting.